Keyboard shortcuts

 Parol supports multiple scanner states.
 This feature is known from Flex as Start conditions and provides more flexibility in defining several scanners for several parts of your grammar.

-Parol provides two different ways to control scanner states directly within your grammar description thereby holding the principle of strict separation of grammar description and grammar processing in semantic actions.
+Parol provides comprehensive ways to control scanner states directly within your grammar description thereby holding the principle of strict separation of grammar description and grammar processing in semantic actions.
 This means no scanner switching in your code, but in the grammar description.
 Only because of this rapid prototyping is possible.

 The Default scanner state INITIAL